bdpgmbv/Enterprise-Software-Design-Architecture/README.md

 Global scope customizations are declared with <globalBindings>.

 <javaType> Binding Declarations:
 The <javaType> declaration provides a way to customize the translation of XML datatypes to and from Java datatypes.
-XML provides more datatypes than Java, and so the <javaType> declaration lets you specify custom datatype bindings when the default JAXB binding cannot sufficiently represent your schema.
+XML provides more datatypes than Java, and so the <javaType> declaration lets us specify custom datatype bindings when the default JAXB binding cannot sufficiently represent your schema.
 The target Java datatype can be a Java built-in datatype or an application-specific Java datatype.
-If an application-specific datatype is used as the target, your implementation must also provide parse and print methods for unmarshalling and marshalling data.
+If an application-specific datatype is used as the target, our implementation must also provide parse and print methods for unmarshalling and marshalling data.
 To this end, the JAXB specification supports a parseMethod and printMethod:
 The parseMethod is called during unmarshalling to convert a string from the input document into a value of the target Java datatype.
 The printMethod is called during marshalling to convert a value of the target type into a lexical representation.
-If you prefer to define your own datatype conversions, JAXB defines a static class, DatatypeConverter, to assist in the parsing and printing of valid lexical representations of the XML Schema built-in datatypes.
+If we prefer to define your own datatype conversions, JAXB defines a static class, DatatypeConverter, to assist in the parsing and printing of valid lexical representations of the XML Schema built-in datatypes.
 The syntax for the <javaType> customization is:
 <javaType name= "javaType"
       [ xmlType= "xmlType" ]